Being rejected by anyone in life feels like a direct attack on you as a human.

 It is easy to attempt to resolve rejection issues by treating your child until they like you again.
 This is counterproductive behavior, do not do it.

 Can rejection be healed with a new toy?
 In my opinion, that will lead you down a path where your child will know exactly what they need to do to get a new toy!

 These kids are clever, remember that!

 Seek Help If Needed

 If you have tried everything… and nothing has worked, then it could be time to seek some professional advice from a Child Psychologist.

 Sure, it will be tough, but you are not admitting defeat.
 You are simply asking for some help.
 There is nothing wrong with asking for help.

 Learning To Respect Yourself

-Learning to respect yourself is a huge step you can take when you are dealing with rejection from a child!
+Learning to respect yourself is a huge step you can take when dealing with rejection from a child!
 But, how do you do it?

 I’ll start by saying it is a huge topic, but I’ll cover some of the basic steps here.

-This is huge because when you have morals you have a code by which you live by.
-The act of breaking these morals will creep into your brain and you will begin thinking bad about yourself.
+This is huge because when you have morals, you have a code by which you live.
+The act of breaking these morals will creep into your brain, and you will begin thinking bad about yourself.

 Learn To Dismiss Opinions

-Some take other peoples opinions to heart, and that can be a dangerous thing to do, especially when their opinions are bad.
+Some take other people’s opinions to heart, which can be dangerous, especially when their opinions are bad.

 Personally, I listen to everyone’s opinions, but I only choose to accept the ones that I want to.